Hirohito and the Making of Modern Japan: Negative academic reviews

 the reconfiguration of the emperor led to the installation of a sociocultural order founded on the primacy of solidarity that was able to deliver the prospect of even greater political control, disciplined and self-sacrificing work, and global economic status without resorting to outright physical coercion and military violence.

 Noriko Kawamura criticised Bix's translations and interpretations in the footnotes of Emperor Hirohito and the Pacific War.
 Kawamura remained unconvinced of his reading of the emperor as an absolute monarch and commander-in-chief who was actively involved in Japan's war efforts, declaring that “Bix's argument is not supported by evidence.
 He simply quotes Japanese historians’ assertions from their secondary works, and his use of primary sources is misleading.
 For example, when he quotes from Harada Kumao's diary, he mistranslates it”.
 Concerning Bix's accusation that the emperor deliberately postponed surrender out of self-interest, she wrote that “the selective use of evidence makes his work unpersuasive”.

 Barton Bernstein, in an essay contributed to the anthology The End of the Pacific War, commented that despite having elucidated his stand in a series of research articles published in the 1990s, Bix was “[s]till operating with rather limited evidence that failed to establish part of his core argument” in his biography of Emperor Hirohito.
 In addition, he alluded to how some critics were frustrated that Bix did not address the counter-arguments of other scholars, such as Stephen Large and Edward J. Drea.
 Bernstein surmised that Bix's neglect of rival points of view may have been part of a deliberate marketing strategy to attract the general, non-academic public, since scholarly discourse “often reaches beyond the tolerance of a lay audience, unless the issues are part of their own deeply felt concerns”.

+Commercial success

 The book seemed to be a commercial success both domestically and abroad—Bernstein reported from a telephone conversation with the author on October 14, 2004 that at least 50,000 hardcopies and 25,000 paperbacks were sold in the United States that year, whereas in Japan, where the biography was split into two parts, the first volume registered approximately 50,000 hardback sales and the second 25,000.
 The book was also translated into Chinese and Korean.